daviddalpiaz/bsl/nonparametric-regression.md

 ## 6  71            0          0
 ```

-Once these dummy variables have been created, we have a numeric $X$ matrix, which makes distance calculations easy.
-For example, the distance between the 4th and 5th observation here is 29.02.
+Once these dummy variables have been created, we have a numeric $X$ matrix, which makes distance calculations easy.^[Wait.
+Doesn't this sort of create an arbitrary distance between the categories?
+Why $0$ and $1$ and not $-42$ and $51$?
+Good question.
+This hints at the notion of pre-processing.
+We're going to hold off on this for now, but, often when performing k-nearest neighbors, you should try scaling all of the features to have mean $0$ and variance $1$.]
+For example, the distance between the 3rd and 4th observation here is 29.017.

 ```r